Welcome to Pickrack: Why I Built 76 Free Tools That Don't Want Your Email

 This post is a longer "about" — what's on the site, why each design choice was made, and what's coming next.

-Six of these are 100% browser-side using pdf-lib: merge, split, rotate, watermark, JPG→PDF, PDF→JPG.
+Seven of these are 100% browser-side using pdf-lib: merge, split, rotate, watermark, JPG→PDF, PDF→JPG, and screenshot→PDF.
 Your file is read into browser memory, processed in JavaScript, downloaded back.
 The server never sees it.

 The other ten need a server because they shell out to native binaries that have no browser equivalent: qpdf for unlock and AES-256 protection, Ghostscript for compression, LibreOffice headless for Word/PPTX, Calibre for EPUB, and a pdftoppm + pptxgenjs pipeline for PDF→PPTX (image-per-slide, the same approach Smallpdf and iLovePDF use).
 Server-side files are written to a temp directory and deleted immediately after the response.
 No DB, no logging, no storage.

-Image resizer, compressor, format converter (PNG↔JPG↔WebP↔AVIF), HEIC→JPG, and AI background remover.
-All five run in your browser.
+Image resizer, compressor, format converter (PNG↔JPG↔WebP↔AVIF), cropper, upscaler, HEIC→JPG, AI background remover, color-palette extractor, EXIF reader, favicon generator, GIF maker, image watermark, and SVG optimizer.
+All thirteen run in your browser.
 The background remover uses @imgly/background-removal, an ONNX runtime WebAssembly model — the first conversion downloads about 30MB of model weights, then everything is cached and instant.
 HEIC conversion uses heic2any.
 Resizer/compressor/converter use the standard Canvas API.

 I keep recommending these to friends with iPhones who panic when their HEIC photos won't open on Windows.

-Summarizer, translator (20 languages), and grammar checker.
-These three need a server because the models are too large for the browser.
-They call Anthropic's Claude Haiku 4.5 API on the backend.
-Only your text is sent — never a file, never any identifying data.
+Six are Claude-backed text tools — summarizer, translator (20 languages), grammar checker, document translator, chat-with-PDF, and YouTube summarizer — and three are GPU-backed image tools: AI upscaler, image-to-image, and QR-art generator.
+They all need a server because the models are too large for the browser.
+The text tools call Anthropic's Claude Haiku 4.5 API; only text is ever sent to Anthropic — for chat-with-PDF and document translator the text is extracted from your upload server-side, in a temp dir that's deleted immediately.
+The image tools run on a self-hosted GPU worker (Stable Diffusion / Swin2SR).
 Per-IP rate limit is 10 requests per 24 hours, generous enough for occasional use, tight enough to keep my Anthropic bill predictable.

 If you self-host Pickrack from the GitHub repo, set your own ANTHROPIC_API_KEY and the rate limit can be adjusted or removed.

-The category I use most myself: JSON formatter, Base64 encoder/decoder, JWT decoder, hash generator (MD5/SHA-1/SHA-256/SHA-512), UUID generator (1-1000 bulk), and regex tester.
-All six are browser-only — Web Crypto API for hashes, native Intl for things like collation, a tiny bit of regex testing logic.
+The category I use most myself: JSON formatter, Base64 encoder/decoder, JWT decoder, hash generator (MD5/SHA-1/SHA-256/SHA-512), UUID generator (1-1000 bulk), regex tester, diff checker, timestamp converter, gradient generator, color converter, URL encoder, HTML-entity encoder, SQL formatter (11 dialects), and YAML↔JSON converter.
+All fourteen are browser-only — Web Crypto API for hashes, native Intl for things like collation, a tiny bit of regex testing logic.

 These tools were originally for me.
 I'd open a separate site every time I needed to decode a JWT.
 Now they all live in one place, on a domain I trust, with no ads above the fold for AI tools and dev tools (the user-base is technical and ad-blockers are universal).

-Word counter, case converter (9 variants), lorem ipsum generator, slug generator.
+Word counter, case converter (9 variants), lorem ipsum generator, slug generator, Markdown→HTML, find-and-replace, line numberer, duplicate remover, line sorter, and word-frequency counter.
 The slug generator handles Vietnamese diacritics correctly (NFD normalize plus the special-case đ → d rule, which most generic slugifiers miss).
 Standard JavaScript, browser-only.

-Password generator, QR code generator (URL/text/Wi-Fi/vCard/email, PNG and SVG output), and age calculator.
-Browser-only.
+Password generator, QR code generator (URL/text/Wi-Fi/vCard/email, PNG and SVG output), QR batch + QR scanner, age calculator, BMI calculator, tip calculator, percentage calculator, mortgage calculator, contrast checker, Pomodoro timer, random picker, and currency converter.
+All browser-only except the currency converter, which fetches live FX rates through a server-side proxy (to keep the API key off the client).
 The QR generator uses qrcode.js for the encoding.
 The password generator uses crypto.getRandomValues from the Web Crypto API — never Math.random, which is not cryptographically secure.

 Why "free" with no quota?